dev-dmtrllv/nova-ms/README.md

 #### Run inside IntelliJ
 1. Open the file src/main/java/net/server/Server.java.
-2. Click the green arrow to the left of the class definition "public class Server", and then "Run Cosmic".
+2. Click the green arrow to the left of the class definition "public class Server", and then "Run NovaMS".
    * Alternatively (recommended), create a new Configuration that points to "net.server.Server".
 3. The server launches in a terminal window inside IntelliJ.